nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Discovery-JS-Automation-Examples.md

-# nuxeo-labs-content-intelligence-connector: JavaScript Automation Examples for Knowledge Enrichment
+# Nuxeo JavaScript Automation, examples using nuxeo-labs-knowledge-enrichment-connector

-These examples are referenced from the [README](/README-Enrichment.md) of the plugin.
+These examples are referenced from the README of the plugin.

 > [!IMPORTANT]
 > All the examples assume Nuxeo was correctly configured to access Hyland CIC Knowledge Enrichment service.
-See [README](/README-Enrichment.md) > Nuxeo Configuration Parameters
+See README > Nuxeo Configuration Parameters

 ## Examples Using `HylandKnowledgeEnrichment.Enrich`